LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/advanced-block-properties/enabling-custom-blocks-sounds.md

 icon: volume-low
 ---

-# Enabling custom blocks sounds
+# Enabling custom block's sounds

 {% hint style="warning" %}
 You have to run `/iazip` each time you change any of these settings to regenerate the resourcepack.